 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serving Jambalaya is packed with smoky sausage and tender shrimp, all simmered with rice and the classic “trinity” of onions, celery, and bell peppers.
-It’s a one-pan meal that comes together in just 30 minutes, making it perfect for a quick and satisfying dinner.
+This single serving Jambalaya For One is packed with smoky sausage and tender shrimp, all simmered with rice and the classic “trinity” of onions, celery, and bell peppers.
+It’s a one-pan meal that comes together in just 30 minutes.

 Why You’ll Love This Recipe